top of page

 Survey #1 - Gathering Unanswered Questions

-Survey #2 - Prioritizing the Research Questions -
+Survey #2 and Final Workshop - Prioritizing the Research Questions

-During the second phase of the project, people with concussions, their families, caregivers, and healthcare professionals, determined from our list of 59 summary questions, the 10 questions that they felt were the highest priority to be answered by research.
+During the second phase of the project, 989 Canadians with concussions, their families, caregivers, and healthcare professionals completed a second survey that helped create a shortlist of 17 questions that they felt were the highest priority to be answered by research.
 This critical phase of the project gave those people with personal or professional experience with concussions the opportunity to have their say in setting the future direction of concussion research.
+A final priority setting workshop brought 24 Canadian concussion patients, caregivers, and clinicians from across the country together to exchange views and determined the final top 10 unanswered research questions.

 Meet the Team